2020 Best Invention

 If you’re waiting to receive a large lump-sum payment of unemployment compensation, it may complicate your bankruptcy case.
 Once the funds enter your bank account, they’re considered cash on hand, which means they can’t be protected with a bankruptcy exemption.
 In effect, these funds become part of the bankruptcy estate in your case, which means they’re subject to creditors’ claims.

-Remember, bankruptcy won’t help with any non-dischargeable debts like student loans and child support.
+Remember, bankruptcy won’t help with any non-dischargeable debts like child support.
 But if you have a large number of medical bills after an accident or illness, bankruptcy could be your best option

 Does Filing Bankruptcy Help if I Had an Overpayment of Unemployment Benefits?